MBalszun/mart-common/README.md

 ### mart-common
-This is a small utilitties library for usage in software related to the mart project at rcs
+This is a small utilities library for usage in software related to the mart project at rcs

 ### Content